apurvmishra99/archiver/README.md

 # Archive

 A simple python script to generate a sitemap of a given website and archive all the pages not already stored in the wayback machine.
+This now available to use an API as well!

+Check it out the documentation [here](https://archive-it.herokuapp.com/docs/)

 ### Setup